 - Apply fabric spray paints that contrast with the color of your textiles.
-You’re likely to not get the desired effect if tones are similar in hue or shade.
+You won’t get the desired effect if the tones are similar in hue or shade.

 - While many products will instruct you to wash fabrics before spraying, we want to reinforce that it’s important to do so without adding fabric softeners/dryer sheets; keep it simple!

 - We also suggest doing a few spray tests before shooting paint directly onto your fabrics.
 Doing so will help you understand the color intensity of your paint.
 It will also give you an idea of the most effective spraying angles and the distance you should spray from to achieve the best results.

 - If you’re using fabric spray paint to tie dye or stencil a design, creating a little sample beforehand will help you understand the results of your project — avoid disappointment by testing this out in advance!

 - We advise inserting a barrier between the fabric you use to avoid bleeding.
-For example, adding a piece of rigid cardboard or sturdy plastic between the front and back of a t-shirt will allow your paint to dry without bleeding through the other side.
+For example, adding a piece of rigid cardboard or sturdy plastic inside your t-shirt will allow your paint to dry without bleeding through the other side.

 - Some products may be more toxic than others.
-That said, be sure to read instructions thoroughly and wear a mask while crafting to play it safe!
+That said, be sure to read instructions thoroughly and wear a craft mask to play it safe!

 - Lastly, we want to stress how important it is to respect each product’s dry/heat-set time.
 According to brand, project type, and materials, your paint may need more or less time to settle.
 Keep this in mind, especially if you’re working with different fabric spray paints for different projects.